Information, updates and resources for managers and employers about health and social care qualifications and standards.

 What’s next?

-We’d also like to hear from you about good news stories or examples of best practice we can share with colleagues across the sector.
-Or, let us know if there are issues we should continue working on with our Consortium partners.
+We’d also like to hear your good news stories or examples of best practice so we can share these with colleagues across the sector.
+Or, you can let us know if there are issues we should continue to work on with our Consortium partners.

 Please contact us at qualsandstandards@socialcare.wales.

-You can find out more on the Health and Care Learning Wales website.
+Find out more about health and social care qualifications on the Health and Care Learning Wales website.

 Contact us